mvz/keep_up/README.md

 KeepUp only works with git at the moment!

-First, make sure your checkout directory is clean.
-KeepUp will currently not check this for you and may throw away your changes!

-Next, it's probably nice to start a new branch.
+Before running KeepUp, it's probably nice to start a new branch.
+Also, KeepUp will refuse to run if your checkout directory is not clean, or if your Gemfile.lock is not up-to-date.

 Run keep_up in your project directory:

     $ keep_up

-KeepUp will do its thing.
+KeepUp will proceed to update your dependencies one by one, committing each change if updating the bundle is succesful.

 Next, run `bundle install` and run your tests or whatever.
 Since KeepUp generates a separate commit for each succesful update, you can use `git bisect`